 Driving Distance: 215 miles

 Start your road trip off in Boston, MA.
 One of the country’s oldest cities, today it’s the perfect blend of historic and modern, so it’s a great place to get a feel for both the USA’s roots and its current culture.
-To get a sense of the city quickly, sign up for as many of HI Boston hostel’s tours as you can: covering breweries and museums, neighborhoods, and even the campus of Harvard University, these tours give you a local’s-eye view of life in the city.
+To get a sense of the city quickly, ask the staff at HI Boston hostel for tips on their favorite brewery tours, museums, and neighborhoods.

 If you’re heading from Boston down to New York City, consider cheating on this part of the road trip and taking the bus or train instead of driving.
 Public transportation between these two cities is inexpensive and takes about the same amount of time as driving would, plus you won’t have to worry about finding a place to park once you get to NYC.
 For public transportation options, check out MegaBus, Bolt Bus, and Amtrak.